-After a walk around the town and a quick look at the Chiesa San Martino, a 16th century church, we did what everyone does in Portofino: Sit outside by the harbor and people watch.
+After a walk around the town and a quick look at the Chiesa San Martino, a 16th century church, we did what everyone does in Portofino: Sit outside in the Piazzetta, the plaza along the harbor, and watch the world go by.
 We chose the outdoor cafe of Bar Morena for our observation point, where we had a light lunch and a bottle of local Ligurian wine.
-Basking in the warm late September sun, we watched the ebb and flow of tourists coming from and going to the ferry docks.
-As I enjoyed my Pigato and a Pizza Margherita, I felt sad for the poor souls who were rushing to catch a boat because they were on a fixed schedule.
-Fortunately, we were not on any particular schedule and had no deadlines.
-Our only priority was to relax with a glass of wine.
+Basking in the warm October sun, we watched the ebb and flow of tourists coming from and going to the docks.
+As I enjoyed a glass of Pigato and a Pizza Margherita, I felt sorry for the poor souls who were rushing to catch a ferry because they were on a fixed schedule.
+Fortunately, we were not on any particular schedule and there were no other tourist destinations on our agenda.
+Portofino was our one stop for the day and our only priority was to relax with a glass of wine and savor the moment.
 And dream.
-Seeing the yachts in the harbor, we dreamed of owning one.
-Looking at all the expensive high-end boutiques, we dreamed of shopping there.
-Thinking about the Belmond Hotel Splendido, we dreamed about affording the €1,000 per night room rate.
-And most of all, as we slowly sipped a glass of Vermentino (by now we were on our second bottle), we dreamed about basking in the lifestyle of the rich and famous.
+Seeing the yachts in the harbor, we dreamed of sailing around the Mediterranean in one.
+Looking at all the expensive high-end boutiques, we dreamed of having shopping sprees at Dior, Gucci and Louis Vitton.
+Thinking about the legendary Belmond Hotel Splendido, we dreamed about affording the €1,000+ per night room rate.
+And most of all, as we slowly sipped a glass of Vermentino (by now we were on our second bottle of wine), we dreamed about what it was like to bask in the lifestyle of the rich and famous.

-In the 1941 classic Humphrey Bogart Film Noir detective movie The Maltese Falcon, when asked by Detective Tom Polhaus about the falcon, Sam Spade famously responded that it was “The stuff that dreams are made of.”
-Bogie could have used the same response if asked to describe Portofino.
+In the 1941 classic Humphrey Bogart Film Noir detective movie “The Maltese Falcon,” when asked by Detective Tom Polhaus about the falcon, Sam Spade famously responded that it was “The stuff that dreams are made of.”
+Bogie could have used the exact same response if asked to describe Portofino.